History | Definition, Etymology, Synonyms & Antonyms

 • Imagination

-FAQs(Frequently Asked Questions)
+FAQs (Frequently Asked Questions)

-Is history a countable noun?
+What does history mean as a noun?

-Why is history a noun?
+Why is studying history important?

 Explore A-Z Nouns List: